 How many nourishing substances there are that are unappetizing in a raw state!
 How many experiences are advisable to read about, but not to have!
 Some readers are struck so forcefully, they would have been devastated had they suffered the experiences directly.

 In short, if there were a muse of the novel—a tenth muse—her emblem would be the cook.
 She raises the world from its raw state in order to create something fit to eat, to bring out the fullness of its flavor.
 One may, if necessary, read the newspaper while eating.
 But never a novel.
 These are two conflicting obligations."Walter Benjamin, The Storyteller

 The forceful and explosive emotions a reader experiences contain an aura of power and majesty.
-Throughout Benjamin’s essay, he invokes Paul Valery (1871-1945), a French poet and philosopher, whose writings inform Benjamin’s thoughts on the majesty of storytelling in a pointed way:
+Throughout Benjamin’s essay, he invokes Paul Valery (1871-1945), a French poet and philosopher who advocates for the intellectual weight of poetry and whose writings inform Benjamin’s thoughts on the majesty of storytelling in a pointed way:

 “Artistic observation can attain almost a mystical depth.
 The objects on which it falls lose their names.
 Light and shade form very particular systems, present very individual questions which depend upon no knowledge and are derived from no practice, but get their existence and value exclusively from a certain accord of the soul, the eye, and the hand of someone who was born to perceive them and evoked them in his own inner self.”
 Paul Valery

 Benjamin gleans insight that not only informs our understanding of Valery, but of Benjamin’s mission as a whole: to determine a new practice of seeing.
 This practice of seeing is not a mundane habit, but requires an explosive act.

 Eduardo Cadava focuses on the metaphor of photography throughout Benjamin’s work because it demands we consider the power of artistic observation.
 The explosive power of seeing advances art and intuition and utterly transforms the reader.